ianlcurtis1/cog-search-and-chatgpt-hack/README.md

 TASK 1 Create the base infrastructure
 1. Log into the portal portal.azure.com
-2. Create a Cognitive Search service (takes time to deploy)
+2. Create a Cognitive Search service
-  - ...
+  - standard tier, ...
-  - Indexes
 3. Create a storage account and blob storage container
-  - ...
+  - LRS, ...
   - Upload data files
 3. Create an OpenAI service
   - ...